 - Cycle-aware — the recommendation knows whether you order weekly or daily and sizes accordingly.

-LineNow uses the Syntetos–Boylan Approximation (Syntetos & Boylan, 2005) for non-smooth demand, the SBC framework for demand-pattern classification, and decay-aware PAR for perishables.
-This is the same operations-research stack Walmart's distribution centers have used for 30 years, deployed at the SMB tier for the first time.
-It is not a heuristic.
+LineNow uses the Syntetos-Boylan Approximation (Syntetos & Boylan, 2005) for non-smooth demand, the SBC framework for demand-pattern classification, and decay-aware PAR for perishables.
+These are standard inventory-planning methods, applied inside an SMB procurement workflow rather than left as a separate planning spreadsheet.

 What "easy to use" actually means